Credit Card Icon

 As a corneal ulcer heals, it’s important to keep an eye on several key indicators that can help you monitor your progress:

-• Reduction in pain: A gradual decrease in discomfort is a positive sign that healing is underway.
+• A gradual decrease in discomfort is a positive sign that healing is underway.

-• How to tell if corneal ulcer is healing: You may notice that clarity of sight gradually returns, which brings you relief.
+• Reduction in pain You may notice that clarity of sight gradually returns, which brings you relief.

-• Less discharge: A decrease in pus or watery discharge is an indicator of how to tell if corneal ulcer is healing.
+• Decreased redness A decrease in pus or watery discharge is an indicator of healing.
+Less discharge is a good sign.

-• Diminished sensitivity to light: As you heal, a decrease in light sensitivity can be an indicator of how to tell if corneal ulcer is healing, making you more comfortable.
+• Diminished light sensitivity As you heal, a decrease in light sensitivity can be an indicator of recovery, making you more comfortable.

 We understand that this process can be concerning, and it’s common to feel anxious about your recovery.
-If you notice that these indicators do not improve within a few days of treatment, please don’t hesitate to consult your eye care provider.
+If you notice that these indicators do not improve within a few days of treatment, please don’t hesitate to reach out for support.
 We are here to help you through this process.

 The central node represents the overall goal of monitoring healing, while each branch shows a specific indicator to watch for.
 The more positive indicators you see, the better your healing progress!